khwang0/2017F-COMP3111/ProjectSpec.md

 Student should:
 *	Prepare a one-page poster (format PDF, orientation: landscape, to be projected on screen) that describes their project features and how it meets the requirements.
 *	Present their project within 5-7 minutes on stage.
+*   Describe how the software development techniques are applied in the project.
 *	Pick one or two features and describe its technical difficulty.
 *	Answer questions raised by the instructor and TAs.

 Instructor and TA will feedback:
 *	A score based on the appropriateness of the features.
 *	A score based on the hardness of the features.